- Download our Moving to Seattle Guide (PDF)

-Education in Seattle in considered a priority.
+Education and schools in Seattle are highly valued.
 This is partly due to the high concentration of jobs in the technology, engineering and medical sectors, which require a high level of education.

-Alongside regular public schools, Seattle is also home to a number of government-funded schools offering the International Baccalaureate as well as immersion courses in a variety of languages, such as Spanish, English, and Japanese.
-However, there are no private international schools offering foreign curricula in the traditional sense.
+Alongside public schools, Seattle is also home to several government-funded schools offering the International Baccalaureate and immersion courses in a variety of languages, such as Spanish, English and Japanese.
+There are also some privately run international schools.

 Public schools in Seattle

-Overall the standard of education in Seattle's public schools is good, and children often go on to successfully graduate from college – in fact, the state has been shown to have one of the highest rates of graduation in the country.
-However, there are still certain disparities which have not been fully overcome.
-Seattle remains somewhat divided along ethnic lines, with more ethnic minorities living in the southern part of the city.
+Overall, the standard of education in Seattle's public schools is satisfactory.
+In fact, the state has been shown to have one of the highest rates of high-school graduation in the country.
+There remain some disparities, though.
+Seattle is somewhat divided along ethnic lines, with more ethnic minorities living in the southern part of the city.
 Because school attendance is based on zoning, those in more disadvantaged areas often only have access to substandard schooling.
-In wealthier areas, public schools offer an excellent standard of teaching along with a host of extra-curricular activities.
+In wealthier areas, public schools offer an excellent standard of teaching along with a host of extracurricular activities.

-Expats with children need to bear in mind the standard of schools when choosing which neighbourhood to live in.
-The allocation at public schools in Seattle is determined by catchment areas and the public school system gives priority to students living nearby.
+Newly arrived foreign parents will need to bear in mind the standard of schools when choosing which neighbourhood to live in.
+Catchment areas determine the allocation at public schools in Seattle, and the public school system gives priority to students living nearby.

-Expats living in Seattle will be eligible to send their children to one of the city's public schools.
-While public education in Seattle is fee-free, expats will need to budget for additional costs.
+Newcomers living in Seattle will be eligible to send their children to one of the city's public schools.
+While public education in Seattle doesn't require tuition, parents must budget for additional costs.

 Charter schools are public schools that are governed by a non-profit board, allowing them more flexibility in terms of curricula and teaching methods than regular public schools.
-There are currently only a handful of charter schools within Seattle.
+There are currently less than ten charter schools within Seattle.
 Enrolment at a charter school is done by a lottery, which is open to anyone living within the school district.

-Expats moving to Seattle will have the option of sending their children to a private school.
+Newly arrived parents moving to Seattle will have the option of sending their children to a private school.
 Many private schools have a religious affiliation.
-There are a number of good private schools in Seattle which provide a high standard of teaching and greater scope for talented students to excel.
-Private schools tend to offer a wider range of extra-curricular activities than most public schools.
+There are many good private schools in Seattle that provide a high standard of teaching and greater scope for talented students to excel.
+Private schools tend to offer a broader range of extracurricular activities than most public schools.

-Expats considering this option will need to budget significantly more for their child's education fees.
-There are generally scholarships and bursaries available, but expat students may not be eligible for these.
-It's also important to note that most private schools don't offer any specialised support for English second-language speakers.
+Parents considering this option must budget significantly more for their child's education fees.
+There are generally scholarships and bursaries available, but international students may not be eligible for these.
+It's also important to note that most private schools don't offer any specialised support for second-language English speakers.
 In the case that this is required, it's often best to consider one of Seattle's public international schools with language immersion programmes.

 Tertiary education in Seattle

-Apart from the University of Washington, other options in the city include Seattle University, Seattle Pacific University, City University of Seattle.
-There are other smaller educational institutions scattered throughout the city that focus on specific areas such as business or fine arts.
+Apart from the University of Washington, other options in the city include Seattle University, Seattle Pacific University and City University of Seattle.
+There are other smaller educational institutions scattered throughout the city that focus on specific areas, such as business or fine arts.